phac-nml/ncov2019-artic-nf/README.md

 #### --correctN

 This argument is by default set to `true` and can be turned off by passing `--correctN false`.
 This argument will double check the failed variants file Ns to see if there sufficient evidence in the pileup to call a reference base at the location.
 This program was created as some spots were noted to fail but have a lot of evidence to have a reference base to call.
-Most notably are spots 16255-16256 and 24981-24982 which were found to have this issue in 80% of the output data.
+Most notably are spots 16255-16256 and 24981-24982 (2020 data) which were found to have this issue in 80% of the output data.

 This **does not** overwrite the nanopolish consensus file so both are output for comparison along with a log of what the correctN program has done.